Pratikpant2020/Comprehensive-analysis-of-Gym-membership-and-Gym-members-exercise/README.md

  ### Objective:

-  1: This project Gym member exercise dataset  provides a detailed overview of gym exercise, how it is important to get physical attributes, and fitness metrics, and it improves gym members overall health by calories burn..
+  1: In this project Gym member exercise dataset  provides a detailed overview of gym exercise, how it is important to get physical attributes, and fitness metrics, and it improves gym members overall health by calories burn..

   2: Tools and Technologies: Pandas, Matplotlib, Seaborn, SQLite, Tableau, Jupyter Notebook.